w3c/wai-curricula/content/designer/instructions-and-feedback.md

 Students should be able to:

 * provide overall instructions to help users understand the purpose and intent of interactive user interface components, such as form fields
-* provide overall instructions about how data should be entered, such as date formats and particular patterns that specific form fields may require
 * provide instructions about which input fields are required by:
   * including information about each of the required form fields before the form control
   * including text, icons, and color in the label of each of the required form fields that indicates that they are required